-Biodiversity in the garden of the Supreme Court of Germany for tax law and customs and excise duties
+Biodiversity in the garden of the German Supreme Court for tax law and customs and excise duties

 The garden of the Federal Fiscal Court in Munich offers honey bees a home.
 Since 2018, beekeeper Ines Zirnbauer has been looking after several beehives on Ismaninger Straße.
-In this way, the Supreme Court of germany for tax law and customs and excise duties contributes to preserving biodiversity in the city.
+In doing so, the German Supreme Court for tax law and customs and excise duties contributes to preserve biodiversity in the city.

 Wednesday, April 10, the spring sun shines on the lawn of the Federal Fiscal Court.
 Ines Zirnbauer presses both levers of the loppers tightly together.
 The branch on which a cluster of bees hangs falls into the moving box.
 "When the queen has landed in the box, the flying bees follow her."
 Ines Zirnbauer sweeps a few animals off her beekeeper's suit.
 "For us, such a swarm is harmless.
 But the bees are in mortal danger in the city because they can't find a new shelter."